camunda/camunda-docs/docs/components/modeler/bpmn/user-tasks/user-tasks.md

 ## Assignments

 User tasks support specifying assignments, using the `zeebe:AssignmentDefinition` extension element.
 This can be used to define which user the task can be assigned to.
-One or both of the following attributes can be specified simultaneously:
+One or all of the following attributes can be specified simultaneously:

 - `assignee`: Specifies the user assigned to the task.
 [Tasklist](/components/tasklist/introduction-to-tasklist.md) will claim the task for this user.